Thiago099/ghidra_scripts/readme.md

 ### Using a specific version of skyrim:

-You can generate a dump of your specific version of skyrim by adding this code to any Skse plugin.
+You can generate a dump of your specific version of skyrim by adding this code to any SKSE plugin.
 You can get the header file [here](https://www.nexusmods.com/skyrimspecialedition/mods/32444?tab=files)

 ```c++